StrizzyAllen/job-scraper-api/README.md

 A Flasked-based API that scrapes job postings across online sources and gives structured job data.

 ## 📌 **Overview**
 I am building a job scraping API with Flask and BeautifulSoup.
 This tool will extract job postings from websites like Indeed or ZipRecruiter and store them in a PostgreSQL Database.
-The API provides endpoints to fetch and fliter job listings.
+The API provides endpoints to fetch and filter job listings.

 🔷 **Tech Stack:**\
 ✅ Flask (For the API)\